Gone are the days when blogging was just a place to share your thoughts. Blogs are big money-makers, but only for those who monetize them properly.

-Well, this depends entirely on your traffic of course, but also on what you are selling.
-If you’re selling $15 t-shirts, you might get a $4 per shirt commission fee.
-If you’re selling high-end handbags worth $1,500 then you might end up making $100 per sale.
+Well, this depends entirely on your traffic, of course, but also on what you are selling.
+For example, if you’re selling $15 t-shirts, you might get a $4 per shirt commission fee.
+If you’re selling high-end handbags worth $1,500, then you might end up making $100 per sale.

 Where do I sign up?